Fort Douglas: Commands hosted

-University of Utah Campus
+University of Utah Campus (1991–Present)

 In 1991, the University of Utah received a significant portion of the fort's remaining property.
 During the 2002 Winter Olympics held in Salt Lake City, much of the university's campus was used to host events.
 The Olympic Organizing Committee and university built the Olympic Village to house participating athletes on former fort property; the village housing now serves as on-campus housing for university students.
 Stilwell Field is used as a parking lot during special events, such as football games.
 The Officers' Club building is used as a conference center by the university, and several of the officer's quarters house university departments (such as the American Indian Resource Center).
+Following the closure of the Douglas Reserve Center, the university was given the last remaining 51 acre of former fort land in October 2026.

 There has been some controversy surrounding the university's stewardship of the historic fort property.
-In 2015 it was revealed that during construction work to upgrade the university's electrical system, buried period artifacts had been removed and discarded at a landfill.
+In 2015, it was revealed that during construction work to upgrade the university's electrical system, buried period artifacts had been removed and discarded at a landfill.